 What is a folding bike?
 A beginner’s guide.

-You’ve heard of folding bicycles, but you’re not quite sure what they are, or why you’d need one.
+If you’ve heard of folding bicycles, but you’re not quite sure what they are, or why you’d need one, this can help you.

 A folding bike is a bicycle designed to fold into a compact form, for easy transportation and storage.
 Folding bikes are very popular around the world, and especially in cities.
 The advantages that a folding bike has in a city over a standard bike is three-fold: